IbrahimAkhriev/Monitoring/README.md

 In this chapter you will configure Prometheus and Loki to collect metrics and logs for the application.

-**== Task ==**
+### Task

-1) Use the docker swarm from the first project.
+1. Use the Docker Swarm from the first project.

-2) Use the Micrometer library to write the following application metrics collectors:
+2. Use the Micrometer library to write the following application metrics collectors:
    - number of messages sent to rabbitmq;
    - number of messages processed in rabbitmq;
    - number of bookings;
    - number of requests received at the gateway;
    - number of user authorization requests received.

-3) Add application logs using Loki.
+3. Add application logs using Loki.

-4) Create a new stack for the docker swarm of services with Prometheus Server, Loki, node_exporter, blackbox_exporter, cAdvisor.
+4. Create a new stack for the Docker Swarm of services with Prometheus Server, Loki, node_exporter, blackbox_exporter, cAdvisor.
 Check receiving metrics on port 9090 via a browser.

 ## Part 2.
 Visualization

 In this chapter you will configure Grafana to visualize metrics and logs.

-**== Task ==**
+### Task

-1) Deploy grafana as a new service in the monitoring stack.
+1. Deploy Grafana as a new service in the monitoring stack.

-2) Add a dashboard with the following metrics to grafana:
+2. Add a dashboard with the following metrics to Grafana:
    - number of nodes;
    - number of containers;
    - number of stacks;